emmt/PVC/README.md

-# PVC: Playing with the Vector Class library
+# PVC: Playing with Vectorization in C

 PVC is a small C library for: